-eCore® and VSU's CORE CURRICULUM
+ECORE® AND VSU'S CORE CURRICULUM

-Valdosta State University is an affiliate institution in eCore®, Georgia's College Core Curriculum Online.
-The eCore® are core curriculum classes taught via GeorgiaVIEW and are designed for students who desire the flexibility and convenience of online learning.
+Valdosta State University is an affiliate institution in eCore, Georgia's College Core Curriculum Online.
+The eCore are core curriculum classes taught via GeorgiaVIEW and are designed for students who desire the flexibility and convenience of online learning.
 Core classes are typically those classes required during the first two years of a college degree.
-All these courses meet the learning outcomes designated for their specific areas; however, to meet the VSU Global Overlay, students must take either ENGL2110-2130 at VSU or ENGL 2111 in eCore.
-For more information about eCore®, see http://www.valdosta.edu/ecore/ eCore® VSU Equivalent CCOIC V SO Equivalent
+All these courses meet the learning outcomes designated for their specific areas; however, to meet the VSU Global Overlay, students must take either ENGL 2111, 2112, or 2113 at VSU or ENGL 2111 in eCore.
+For more information about eCore, see www.valdosta.edu/ecore/